tilezen/vector-datasource/docs/use-service.md

         url:  https://tile.mapzen.com/mapzen/vector/v1/512/all/{z}/{x}/{y}.mvt
         url_params:
             api_key: your-mapzen-api-key
+        tile_size: 512
         max_zoom: 15
 ```

 ## TileJSON

 [TileJSON](https://github.com/mapbox/tilejson-spec) is an open standard for representing map metadata.
 It describes a vector tile service's layers and common properties.
-It also specifies how to request request vector tiles (in `mvt` format), and is helpful to get started in applications like [Maputnik](https://github.com/maputnik/editor) and [Mapbox Studio Classic](https://www.mapbox.com/help/define-mapbox-studio-classic/).
+It also specifies how to request request vector tiles (in `mvt` format and `256` px tile size), and is helpful to get started in applications like [Maputnik](https://github.com/maputnik/editor) and [Mapbox Studio Classic](https://www.mapbox.com/help/define-mapbox-studio-classic/).
 You can retrieve Mapzen's TileJSON file at:

 ```
 http://tile.mapzen.com/mapzen/vector/v1/tilejson/mapbox.json?api_key=your-mapzen-api-key